Oil falls after blistering run amid global energy crisis

-Oil prices fell for the first time in four days on Tuesday, taking a breather, analysts said, after weeks of gains fuelled by a rebound in global demand that is contributing to energy shortages in economies from Europe to Asia.
+Oil prices edged lower on Tuesday, dropping for the first time in four days in what analysts called a breather after weeks of gains fuelled by a rebound in global demand that is contributing to energy shortages in major economies.

-Brent crude was down 26 cents, or 0.3 per cent, at $83.39 a barrel at 0211 GMT, after touching three-year highs on Monday on the way to a 1.5 per cent advance.
+Brent crude was down 6 cents at $83.59 a barrel at 0440 GMT, after touching three-year highs on Monday on the way to a 1.5 per cent advance.

-US oil fell 33 cents, or 0.4 per cent, to $80.19 a barrel, having also gained 1.5 per cent in the previous session, in which it reached the highest in around seven years.
+US oil fell 13 cents to $80.39 a barrel, having also gained 1.5 per cent in the previous session, in which it reached the highest in around seven years.

 "There is still plenty of momentum behind the oil rally and the fundamentals remain extremely favourable," said Craig Erlam, senior market analyst at OANDA.
 "Will it be a surprise to see oil back in the triple digits later this year?
 Probably not."

-In China, where major industrial regions are seeing power shortages, thermal coal futures were on the rise again on Tuesday with prices gaining more than 10 per cent.
+In China, where major industrial regions are grappling with power shortages, thermal coal futures were on the rise again on Tuesday with prices gaining more than 10 per cent.
+The government also announced it would fully liberalise the country's thermal power market.

+Higher energy prices are also adding to inflationary pressures in recovering economies.
+Japan's wholesale inflation was at a 13-year high in September, data showed on Tuesday.

 "We are maxed out, as far as we have given all our customers their due quantities," said Qatar energy minister Saad al-Kaabi.
 "I am unhappy about gas prices being high."